 As one of the most historic cities in Australia, Melbourne is loaded with architectural delights as well as fashionable boutiques, extensive department stores, and meandering arcades.
 The city is also renowned for its narrow lanes, many daubed with intriguing street art and bursting with hip cafés.
 The Yarra River is also lined with adorable waterside bars and bistros, as well as the remarkable Crown Casino complex.
-Although the city center is becoming alarmingly overbuilt and, often, overpriced, public transport is excellent and free within downtown.
+Although the city center is becoming alarmingly pricey, public transport is excellent and free within downtown.

 Just past the western edge of the city center, Docklands is a renovated area of upmarket apartments.
 Based around a pleasant marina flanked by harborside bistros and dominated by a gigantic football stadium, Docklands is also popular with families.
 This is because of the cycling paths (bike rentals are easily available); The District Docklands shopping center, arguably Melbourne’s finest; and the amazing Melbourne Star observation wheel.
 What’s more, all hotels are only a few stops by free and regular trams from the city center.